analogdevicesinc/adi-adxl355-rs/examples/nrf52840-embassy/README.md

 ### Running the SPI example

-Using the aliases defined in `.cargo/config.toml`, it can be built with `cargo bnrf` and, if `probe-run` is installed, it can be run with `cargo rnrfspi`.
+Using the aliases defined in `.cargo/config.toml`, it can be built with `cargo bnrf` and, if `probe-rs` is installed, it can be run with `cargo rnrfspi`.

 It can also be built, loaded, and run with `cargo-embed` with `cargo embed --package nrf52840-adxl355-embassy-example --bin nrf52840_spi nrf52840`.